code-423n4/2023-06-lukso-findings/data/LeoS-G.md

         }
 ```

-With these changes, these evolutions in gas benchmark report can be observed (only average values):

 ### [G-03] Ternary over  `if ... else`
 Replacing an `if-else` statement with the ternary operator can save gas.